TheHomebrewArchives/AdroviaWorld/README.md

+### Version 0.12

+#### Features

+- Favicon added
+- More appealing table css added

+#### Content

+- The Bard class, along with its Eloquence, Glamour, Lore, Swords, Valor, and Whispers subclasses were added.

 ### Version 0.11

-In this version, the infrastructure for classes was added!
-All that is needed now is to add them in.
-Barbarian has already been added, so you can get the gist of how the other classes will look.
+#### Features

+- The infrastructure to add and view classes was added

+#### Content

+- The Barbarian class, along with its Ancestral Guardian, Berserker, Storm Herald, Totem Warrior, and Zealot subclasses were added

+#### Rules

-Additionally, a change to hit points for classes was added.
+- A change to class hit points was added.
 You no longer add your Constitution modifier to maximum hit points, and most classes have fewer hit points overall, and a smaller hit die.
-Those changes have already been added to all classes.

 ## Version 0.1
 This is the first official release!
 In this version, the following features were added: